 In making investment decisions the University expects its appointed Fund Manager to encourage good behaviour or discourage poor behaviour through the screening of investments.
 The Fund Manager should seek to eliminate exposure to the following areas:

 - institutional violations of human rights, including the exploitation of the workforce

 - discrimination of the individual

 - the manufacture of cosmetic products that are tested on animals

 Third party fund managers are appointed following a tender process which takes into account the social, environmental and ethical policies of the University.
 Fund managers are required to ensure that investments are made in line with the University’s Ethical Policy Statement and report on how compliance has been demonstrated.

 The Ethical Investment Policy is available on the University’s web pages, enabling members of the University community to have an opportunity to engage with the Policy.
 Staff and students are also given an opportunity to engage with this policy via their staff and student representatives at appropriate University Committees.

-The Ethical Investment Policy will be subject to annual review, evaluation and monitoring process undertaken by Endowments Sub-Committee who will consider the policy and make recommendations for the Finance and Policy Committee to consider.
+The Ethical Investment Policy will be subject to annual review, evaluation and monitoring process undertaken by Endowments Sub-Committee who will consider the policy and make recommendations for the Finance & Policy Committee to consider.